dparksports/creating-optical-computer/README.md

 # Q & A
 1. What is an optical computer?

-- A modern desktop computer has about 5 TFLOPS (5 x 10^16 floating calculations per second).
+- A modern desktop computer can compute about 5 TFLOPS (5 x 10^16 floating calculations per second).
 - With an optical computer, there is no limit in the calcuations per second.

 2. Is an optical computer faster than a quantuam computer?